-Historic Locomotive Operators shall apply for such exemption by submitting the following information following the requirements in section 2478.14:
+Historic Locomotive Operators shall apply for such exemption by submitting the following information following the requirements in section 2478.15:

-The Historic Locomotive Operators’ company name.
+The Historic Locomotive Operator’s company name and contact information, including an email address and phone number.

-For each Historic Locomotive in the Historic Railroad Fleet, submit the following information:
+For each Historic Locomotive in the Historic Railroad Fleet, the following information:

-Locomotive serial number,
+Locomotive serial number;

-Locomotive Engine serial number,
+Locomotive Engine serial number;

-Locomotive Engine rated horsepower,
+Locomotive Engine rated horsepower; and

-Average or predicted annual fuel usage.
+Average or predicted annual fuel consumption.

 Notice of Deficiency.
-If a Historic Railroad Low-Use Exemption Application is incomplete, inaccurate, or is not submitted as required by section 2478.14, the Executive Officer will notify the applicant of the deficiency in writing within 30 calendar days.
+If a Historic Railroad Low-Use Exemption Application is incomplete, inaccurate, or is not submitted as required by section 2478.15, the Executive Officer will notify the applicant of the deficiency in writing within 30 calendar days.
 The Historic Railroad Low-Use Exemption will be denied 30 calendar days following the notification of the deficiency unless the applicant corrects the deficiency and resubmits the application.

 Notice of Approval.
-If CARB determines that the Historic Railroad submitted a complete, accurate and timely application as required by this section and section 2478.14, and all standards for eligibility listed in subsection (a) have been met, CARB shall approve a Historic Railroad Low-Use Exemption.
+If CARB determines that the Historic Railroad submitted a complete, accurate, and timely application as required by this section and section 2478.15, and all standards for eligibility listed in subsection (a) have been met, CARB shall approve a Historic Railroad Low-Use Exemption.
 The Executive Officer will notify the applicant of the approval in writing within 90 calendar days of the date the application is received by CARB.

 Notice of Denial.
 If CARB determines that the application the Historic Railroad submitted is untimely or if the application does not demonstrate that all standards for eligibility listed in subsection (a) have been met, CARB shall deny a Historic Railroad Low-Use Exemption.
 The Executive Officer will notify the applicant of the denial in writing within 90 calendar days of the date the application is received by CARB.

 Revocation.
-An approved Historic Railroad Low-Use Exemption does not expire, but CARB may revoke the Exemption if at any time any Historic Locomotive within the applicant’s Historic Railroad Fleet does not meets the requirements of the Historic Railroad Low-Use Exemption or violates any other requirement of this regulation.
+An approved Historic Railroad Low-Use Exemption does not expire, but CARB may revoke the Exemption if at any time any Historic Locomotive within the applicant’s Historic Railroad Fleet does not meet the requirements of the Historic Railroad Low-Use Exemption or violates any other requirement of this Locomotive Regulation.
 The Executive Officer will notify the applicant in writing of the revocation.

 Historic Railroad Low-Use Exemptions apply starting on the date of the Notice of Approval in subsection (e) and continue unless and until the exemption is revoked.

-Annual Report.
-By July 1 of each year, the Historic Railroad Operator shall report to CARB all the information described in sections 2478.10(c), (f), and (g).

 Historic Railroads that Operate under an approved exemption shall comply with all other applicable sections in this Locomotive Regulation.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 39600, 39601, 39658, 39659, 39666, 41511, 43013, 43018, Health and Safety Code.
 Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

-2478.13.
-Small Business Hardship Extension
+2478.14.
+Small Business Hardship Extension.

-A Locomotive Operator whose gross revenue has not exceeded a gross revenue cap of an average of five million dollars annually, adjusted for inflation, in each year for the last three years may submit an application to the Executive Officer requesting a Small Business Hardship Extension following the requirements of section 2478.14 no later than March 1 of the year following the Calendar Year for which the extension is sought.
+A Locomotive Operator whose gross revenue has not exceeded a gross revenue cap of an average of five million dollars annually, adjusted for inflation, in each year for the last three years may submit an application to the Executive Officer requesting a Small Business Hardship Extension.

-Inflation adjustment shall be made annually using the following methodology: Inflation Adjusted Gross Revenue Cap = $5,000,000 * (U.S. Consumer Price Index [reference year]/U.S. Consumer Price Index [2019]).
+An inflation adjustment shall be made annually using the following methodology: Inflation Adjusted Gross Revenue Cap = $5,000,000 * (U.S. Consumer Price Index [reference year]/U.S. Consumer Price Index [2019]).

 Gross revenue cap shall be adjusted annually using Bureau of Labor Statistics’ Consumer Price Index for All Urban Consumers.

+Locomotive Operators must submit the application no later than March 1 of the year following the Calendar Year for which the extension is sought for Spending Account Requirements and no later than 90 calendar days prior to the start date of the extension for extensions sought for the In-Use Operational Requirements.

-Approval of a Small Business Hardship Extension may grant the applicant any of the following (including any combination), as specified in the Executive Order approving the small business hardship extension:
+Approval of a Small Business Hardship Extension may grant the applicant any of the following (including any combination), as specified in the Executive Order approving the Small Business Hardship Extension: